UviDTE-UviSpace/uvispace-documentation/docs/camera.rst

 Focus the camera using the wheel in the lens (put picture)

+-------------this was on introduction, integrate it here ------------------- Physical layout
+^^^^^^^^^^^^^^^

+The main component of the vision system is a **Terasic DE2-115** board, which contains an *Altera Cyclone IV FPGA*.
+With 115k logic elements, this is a fairly big FPGA, suitable for complex digital projects.
+Connected to the main board, through the 40-pin GPIO , there is a *Terasic D5M* 5 Megapixel camera.

+In this project the 40-pin straight female header in the camera is changed by a 90 degree 40-pin header so the camera points down.
+4 of these cameras are located in the ceiling of the laboratory like the following figure shows.
+The cameras are located so the field of view of the cameras touch with each other without overlapping.
+This is done this way to maximize the area the cameras can see.
+Problems to locate the car in the borders of the cameras should be solved by software.

+..  image:: /_static/terasic-de2-115.png
+    :width: 500px
+    :align: center

+FPGA hardware
+^^^^^^^^^^^^^

+The biggest part of the system implemented in this project is a *NiosII* processor system defined in *SOPC-Builder*.
+The rest of the system is defined directly in Quartus II.

+FPGA software project
+^^^^^^^^^^^^^^^^^^^^^

+The software project that runs in the Nios II processor is basically composed by two subprojects:

+- **SocketServer**, which is an application project containing the application-specific code.

+- **Socket_Server_bsp**, which contains all the code that defines the interface with the hardware, creating an abstraction layer which eases the understanding, development and migration of code by a user.

+-------------this was on introduction, integrate it here -------------------

 Uvispace IP Cores Documentation
 -------------------------------
 In this section we perform a detailed description of some modules developed for the Uvispace project that are difficult to understand reading the code and are too complex to explain them in *Hardware for FPGA* section.